epiccoleman/advent_of_code_ex/notes_2021.md

 ## notes - 2021

+## digression - protocols
+I mentioned before that i was interested in implementing Enumerable for the Grid2D module, so I've spent some time digging into what it would take to do this.
+I started by reading the code that implements `Enumerable` for the `Map` struct, as this is basically the same thing I want to be able to do.

+I am still a little confused about some of the Enumerable protocol, but the basic structure of what the `Map` impl does makes sense - essentially, it converts a map to a list and falls back to the list implementation of `reduce`. (the other three functions in the `Enumerable` protocol are slightly less interesting because you can just return `{:error, __MODULE__}` and let Elixir fall back to default implementations of those three that utilize `reduce`, which is good enough for me).

+I was confused for a bit because I didn't understand why it wasn't necessary to convert the list back to a map as part of the reduce impl.
+But a little playing at the REPL helped me make some sense of it.
+I had forgotten that when you call an Enum function on a Map, you always get a list back.
+If you want a Map, your map function needs to return `{key, new_value}` pairs, and then you can pass that list of tuples to `Enum.into(%{})` or, maybe more clearly, to `Map.new`.

+`Enum.into()` requires that the struct being passed implements `Collectable`, so if you want to use that then you need to look into that protocol, and the moduledoc for `Collectable` has a helpful `Why Collectable?` heading which has some philosophical discussion that was enlightening:

+> In order to support a wide range of values, the functions provided by the Enumerable protocol do not keep shape.
+For example, passing a map to Enum.map/2 always returns a list.
+> This design is intentional.
+Enumerable was designed to support infinite collections, resources and other structures with fixed shape.
+For example, it doesn't make sense to insert values into a Range, as it has a fixed shape where only the range limits and step are stored.

+> The Collectable module was designed to fill the gap left by the Enumerable protocol.
+Collectable.into/1 can be seen as the opposite of Enumerable.reduce/3.

+So at the outset, we're already starting to get to a place where it's questionable whether it's really worthwhile to even bother with implementing `Enumerable` - after all, the whole goal here was to reduce the boilerplate code that pulls `grid_map` out of the grid to operate on it, and then reinserts it.
+There will always be some of this boilerplate, just like there is with `Map`s, just due to the nature of `Enumerable`'s design.
+If this was code for a client I might not bother since it's largely just gold-plating really.

+But this isn't code for a client, so we'll joyfully continue down a somewhat pointless path for the sake of learning!

+Now the question is, implement `Collectable`?
+Or, better yet, much like how `Map`s work, we are starting to need that `new` function that I bounced off of earlier.
+But again, just for learning, let's just do both, and learn both about implementing protocols and also whatever guard clause magic is necessary for `Grid2D.new` to just work with a variety of different forms.

+Off the top of my head, the forms we'd want to support would be something like lists of {k,v} tuples, lists of lists (like `from_rows`), and lists of strings (like `from_strs`).
+One thing that jumps out is that implementing the tuples thing might not necessarily make sense, since the grid is expecting to have a certain shape.
+Is it necessary that a grid be rectangular though?
+I'd have to think about that one... one issue is that all the transformation functions wouldn't work on irregularly shaped grids.
+And also there's no use case for that.
+Idk.

+After thinking about it for a while, maybe instead of worrying about guard clause magic, I should just write some functions to check the type of a list and use a cond in the new function.

+Also this was of some use in figuring out the Enumerable stuff: https://blog.brettbeatty.com/elixir/custom_data_structures/enumerable

 ## day 10
 i guess the secret sauce here is just knowing that a stack is the right data structure for the job. i always enjoy writing recursive functions with pattern matching. overall pretty happy with this solution!